 There is a daily maximum session limit of 120 minutes for all library cardholders.

-Library computers offer internet access, library catalog access, printer access, and a range of basic software programs, such as Microsoft Word.
+Library computers offer internet access, library catalog access, printer access, and a range of basic software programs, such as Microsoft Word, Excel, and Powerpoint.

 Patrons may not load personal software onto library computers or alter the programs installed by library staff.
 Library computers are checked for viruses, but no guarantees are made that anti-virus programs will completely protect user data.